-- 0 = disable the active discharge of the VMAIN converter output. - 1 = enable the active discharge of the VMAIN converter output, when the converter is disabled.
+- 0 = disable the active discharge of the VMAIN converter output. - 1 = enable the active discharge of the VMAIN converter output, when the converter is disabled (i.e., in WAIT mode).

-Bit 1-Bit 0 - MAIN<1:0>: The VMAIN converter output voltages are set according to Table 21, with the rest in bold set by the DEFMAIN pin.
-The default voltage can subsequently be over-written through the serial interface after start-up.
+Bit 1-Bit 0 - MAIN<1:0>: The VMAIN converter output voltages are set according to the following table, with the reset in bold set by the DEFMAIN pin.
+The default voltage can subsequently be over-written via the serial interface after start-up.